abimur-123/Canvass_codingchallenge/README.md

 Link for this notebook can be found [here](https://github.com/abimur-123/Canvass_codingchallenge/blob/master/scripts/Task1.ipynb)

+Models used can be found in this [folder](https://github.com/abimur-123/Canvass_codingchallenge/blob/master/models), prefixed with `Task1`.

 ### Assumptions

 1. For few turbines there are readings beyond today's date.
 For the interest of this analysis, I am going to assume these are valid readings